asyncapi/bundler/README.md

 ## Usage

-AsyncAPI Bundler can be easily used within your TypeScript project:
+AsyncAPI Bundler can be easily used within your JavaScript projects as a Node.js module:

 ```ts
 import { readFileSync, writeFileSync } from 'fs';